You Earned a Ticket!

 hero image

-At some level, personal finance is common sense and Ben Franklin-style self-discipline.
+At some level, personal finance is common sense and self-discipline, Ben Franklin-style.
 A penny saved is a penny earned, right?

-Sure, but in an era of easy credit, street-corner paycheck advances, and mass-marketed financial services with cute mascots, it is easy to become confused, or overwhelmed.
-Members of the middle class drive by some of the most discouraging parts of the financial service economy without even noticing them.
-As California Governor Gavin Newsom has pointed out, "the nation has as many check-cashing and payday loan businesses as it does McDonalds and Starbucks Coffee stores combined."
+Sure, but the economy is full of cheerful businesses, brilliantly marketed, that want to lend you a hand now in exchange for an arm and a leg later.
+It is easy to walk past some of the most discouraging parts of the financial service economy without even noticing.
+Over a decade ago, California Governor Gavin Newsom quipped that "the nation has as many check-cashing and payday loan businesses as it does McDonalds and Starbucks Coffee stores combined".
+In 2022, Pew Charitable Trusts reported that California still had few safeguards to protect borrowers.

 What is financial literacy?